Gear For Salmon Fishing: A List Of Everything You Need

 Baitcasting Rod and Reel Gear Setup For Salmon

-If you ever watch fishing shows, you might have noticed that baitcasting rods and reels are the preferred salmon fishing gear. especially while you are trolling the deeper waters.
+If you ever watch fishing shows, you might have noticed that baitcasting rods and reels are the preferred salmon fishing gear, especially when trolling the deeper waters.

 Baitcasting Reels

 Round: There are three types of baitcasting reels to consider.
-There is the large round baitcasting reels which are good for trolling and drift fishing.
+There are the large round baitcasting reels, which are good for trolling and drift fishing.

 Low Profile: The low profile baitcasting reels are being used a lot more for river fishing methods like back bouncing, back trolling, and even casting lures.
 The smaller profile is just easier to use.